Skip to main content

 Management of patellofemoral syndrome should include relative rest and a comprehensive rehabilitation program to address the underlying causes.
 In the early stages of rehabilitation, activities that cause loading of the patellofemoral joint should be temporarily avoided or decreased to a level that does not elicit pain during or within 24 hours after the activity.
 This includes decreasing distance and frequency of running and eliminating strength training activities that stress the joint such as squats, lunges, or resisted knee extensions.
 Alternative forms of exercise including swimming, biking, and elliptical trainer can be utilized to maintain fitness while undergoing treatment.

 Physical therapy is also an important component in the treatment of patellofemoral syndrome to identify underlying causes and restore function.
-A physical therapist will perform an evaluation, identify the specific factors causing symptoms, and design an individualized program to address deficits.
-No one treatment program is effective for all patients as the underlying causes may be different, but some common elements of treatment include:
+A physical therapist will identify the specific factors causing symptoms, and design an individualized program.
+Treatment will look different for each person as the underlying causes may be different, but some common elements of treatment include:

 • Flexibility exercises for the hamstrings, quadriceps, and iliotibial bands